liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/multi-step-form.md

 order: 3
 ---

-<div class="page-description">A progress bar used to divide the main task into subtasks to help users complete long processes.</div>
+A progress bar used to divide the main task into subtasks to help users complete long processes.

 ![Multi step form](/images/lexicon/MultiStepForm7Steps.jpg)